akinwilson/kmlflow/README.md

 ![](img/kflow.jpg 'locally-kubeflow')

-## To do 23 Dec 2024
-- [] Remove hardcoded persistent volume host filepath and allow for dynamic substitution
-- [] Add custom training dockerfile to use with experiments to repo
-- [] add own container example to the repository
 ## Overview

 Kflow is project that allows end users to locally deploy a [Kubeflow](https://www.kubeflow.org/) component, [Katib](https://www.kubeflow.org/docs/components/katib/overview/) the [hyperparameter optimisation](https://en.wikipedia.org/wiki/Hyperparameter_optimization) framework, using [Docker](https://www.docker.com/), [Kind](https://kind.sigs.k8s.io/) and [kubectl](https://kubernetes.io/docs/reference/kubectl/).
 This repository demonstrates how to use this experiment tracking and hyperparameter optimisation framework.